Isotarge/ScriptHawk/README.md

 ###Basic functionality
 - Player position, rotation and speed will be displayed on screen
 - Use L to levitate and the D-Pad to move quickly around the map
+- Alternatively, press the E key to levitate and WASD to move quickly around the map
 - Press / to reset max velocity, odometer etc.

 ###Advanced functionality